KernelTuner/kernel_tuner/roadmap.md

 These functions are to be implemented by version 1.0.0, but may already be implemented in earlier versions.

- * Tuning kernels in parallel on a set of nodes in a GPU clusters
+ * Tuning kernels in parallel on a set of nodes in a GPU cluster
  * Store tuning results in a database and provide an API for analysis

 ### Low priority